The Daily Walk with Love

 You can “get there,” to a “place” where yin and yang are complementary and you find mental ability and personal peace, either by opening the Corpus callosum between your brain’s neocortical hemispheres or else somewhat by living as Jesus taught (living those simple rules, NOT memorizing scripture).
 This means being kind even when it costs, and not judging and hurting people at almost any cost.
-There is also the exercise of simply holding your breath and bearing down, that tends to open the blood/brain barrier and also the Corpus callosum.
-But the main thing is, to affirm life and never death or hate, and to stay firmly centered and grounded as you live your life.
+There is also the exercise of simply holding your breath and bearing down (but not too hard, and probably for years), that tends to open the blood/brain barrier and also the Corpus callosum.
+But the main thing is, to affirm life and love and never death or hate, and to stay firmly centered and grounded as you live your life.

 Some Notes to My Fundamentalist

 I just wanted to help you all, and understand religion better myself, so I studied comparative religion on and off for 38 years now, and this is what I was able to come up with.
 I have been exploring these ideas with you on Evans Web Design, Evans Politics, The Daily Walk with Miracles and now, The Daily Walk with Love, for ten years now.
 I do realize that most Christians view God as Light, but though light is special and good and necessary, it’s Life that I see as sacred.
 I ask my fellow Christians to please not judge me for that, either.
 Perhaps it is that while light is the “Source,” it is life which is the “Force.”
 That seems to me to be a novel and interesting conception I have never seen elsewhere before.